weavejester/crypto-equality/README.md

 A very small Clojure library for protecting against [timing attacks][1] when comparing strings or sequences of bytes.

+This is useful for comparing user-supplied values against secrets held by the application, such as tokens or keys.

 [1]: https://en.wikipedia.org/wiki/Timing_attack

 ## Installation